NHSE Subsegment / Condition Definitions

 Detailed Overview

 The Bridges to Health National Segmentation Dataset has been produced, maintained and updated regularly since 2019 to support operational functions, care planning and improvement and service evaluation within NHS England.
-The dataset currently covers a longitudinal period starting from April 2016 until March 2023, with monthly granularity.
 The dataset includes all individuals registered with a GP in England, and assigns individuals into a number of conditions (‘subsegments’), each derived using a combination of business rules and code clusters.
 The subsegments are categorised as cohorts of the population with similar needs and characteristics.
 These are either specific long-term conditions (eg. Atrial Fibrillation), aggregated conditions group (eg. Coronary Heart Disease includes individuals with myocardial infarction or angina), or ‘nested’ conditions (eg. all COPD and Severe COPD, as a subset).
 In addition, the dataset includes associated socio-demographic data (age, sex, ethnicity and socioeconomic deprivation), and geographical data (registered GP practice, mapped to administrative NHS organisations and aggregated geographies).

 The Segmentation Dataset is derived from a number of national operational and care planning pseudonymised patient-level data sources available in the National Commissioning Data Repository in NHS England.
 This includes more than 15 years of longitudinally accrued data from Secondary Uses Services (SUS – a collection of data from all hospitals in England, including admitted patient care data, outpatient data, and emergency care data), Mental Health Data, Community Data, IAPT, amongst others, as well as Master Patient Index data which holds non-clinical data on the GP registered population in England including those who have died and GP registration history since 2014, and the National Diabetes Audit extracted from participating GP practices.
 Otherwise no additional clinical data from GP practices is included at source.